DREZ LESIONING

 In BPI the nerve can be pulled our or disconnected from the spinal cord.
 The region where it gets disconnected undergoes scar tissue transformation and become a focus of pain generation.
 This region is called the “Dorsal Root Entry Zone” (DREZ), which is the first important level of modulation for pain and hence this area can be a target to treat resistant neuropathic pain in avulsion injuries.

-DREZ OPERATION
+DREZ Operations

 The dorsal root entry zone (DREZ) lesioning procedure is a treatment for severe pain caused by nerves that have been torn away (avulsed) from the spinal cord.
 The procedure itself involves a neurosurgeon entering the spinal cord and causing multiple lesions in that damaged areas of pain generation from the spinal cord.
 Dr G Balamurali is among the very few Surgeons in the Country who has vast experience in performing this procedure under neuromonitoring.
 We have a 80% success rate.